TheGarmr/MonobankExporter/README.md

   * v1.6 - Refactored project.
 Added small features.
 Added newly created package for HTTP client.<br/>
            You can add an API url settings section if it will change.<br>
            Simply add the `monobank-api` section with the `ApiBaseUrl`  property.
 Currently, it uses the `https://api.monobank.ua` url by default.<br/>
-           Deleted the `credit_limit` field from the `monobank_balance`.
+           Deleted the `credit_limit` field from the `monobank_balance`.<br/>
            Instead of this `credit_limit` will be exposed as a separate metric.
   * v1.6.1 - Hotfix.
 Changed package version for client's NuGet package with webhook not setting.
   * v1.6.2 - Changed log level for the Microsoft's http client to `Warning` for better logs readability
   * v1.7 - Migrated the app to .Net 6.
-Refactored a lot and small redisign on balance exporting.
+Refactored a lot and small redisign on balance exporting.<br/>
-           Added ability to override metrics names.
+           Added ability to override metrics names.<br/>
            Added ability to override Serilog's settings.
-  * v1.8 - Resolved issue with logs.
+  * v1.8 - Resolved issue with logs.<br/>
-           Renamed project 'API' to 'Service'.
+           Renamed project 'API' to 'Service'.<br/>
-           Added .gitlab-ci.yml
+           Added .gitlab-ci.yml<br/>